 IN PURSUIT OF THE SERIEMA’S SONG

 Placid ten days itinerary through Los Bañados del Este Biosphere Reserve:

-This route involves the most characteristic environment included inside the 200,000-hectare of Los Bañados del Este Biosphere Reserve (RAMSAR site): Sierra native forest, coastline, lagoons, estuaries and Palm tree forest that are all one of the largest wetlands in the Southern Cone.
+This route involves the most characteristic environment included inside the 200,000-hectare of Los Bañados del Este Biosphere Reserve (RAMSAR and IBA's site): Sierra native forest, coastline, lagoons, estuaries and Palm tree forest (Butia odorata) that are all one of the largest wetlands in the Southern Cone.
 It is home of some vulnerable and endangered bird species like Black-and-white Monjita, Saffron-cowled Blackbird and Marsh Seedeater and other interesting species like Rusty-collared Seedeater, Curve-billed Reedhaunter, Straight-billed Reedhunter, Bay-capped Wren Spinetail, Red-ledgged Seriema, Southern Screamer and more than ten ducks and swans, etc.

 Thierry, Belgian, living for more than 25 years in the south part of Uruguay, is attracted by beautiful nature, birds and people.
 Ornithologist and Agronomist, his interest for birds begins early traversing Europe.

 Member of Aves Uruguay - an affiliate of BirdLife International - and other local environmentalist NGO, amateur photographer and trilingual, he is involved from years in several research programs and in aquatics birds’ neotropical census (ABNC).
 He is a wetlands fervent defender.

 Eclectic in his preference to the birds’ world, he is interested by birds’ interactions with natural habitat and generally any wildlife expression from natural ecosystems.